PIJUSH364/assignment_FE/Readme.md

 To configure environment variables, follow these steps:

-al ready set the base url in UrlConstant.js file if you want to add your base url you can add it in the file
+Already set the base URL in `UrlConstant.js` file.
+If you want to add your base URL, you can update it in the file.

 ## Running the Project